Patient is brought out of a rescue helicopter (Photo: Gunda Ditrich).

 • 2022: Presentation Medical Drone Service.

-A lot has happened in 40 years of ÖAMTC air rescue, both on board the Christophorus emergency medical helicopter and on the ground.
-“Air rescue has always been an area that is constantly on the move.
-In the recent past, this dynamic has even increased and brought a multitude of new challenges and opportunities, for example with regard to sustainability, the use of new technologies and - in general - constantly changing requirements for modern rescue services.
-One thing is clear to us: we want to and will always keep our finger on the pulse over the next 40 years and do our job of saving lives as best we can,” concludes Marco Trefanitz.
+A lot has happened in 40 years of ÖAMTC air rescue, both on board the Christophorus emergency medical helicopters and on the ground.
+"Air rescue has always been an area that is constantly in flux.
+In the recent past, this dynamic has even increased and brought a multitude of new challenges and opportunities, for example with regard to sustainability, the use of new technologies and - more generally - constantly changing requirements for modern rescue services.
+For us, one thing is clear: we want and will always keep our finger on the pulse of the times in the next 40 years and do our job of saving lives as best as possible," Marco Trefanitz concludes.

 Leave a Comment